Prof. Leanne D. Chen (Curriculum Vitae)

 Group Leader

-Growing up, Leanne was mesmerized by mathematics and loved solving puzzles with her grandfather.
+Growing up in China, Leanne was mesmerized by mathematics and loved solving puzzles with her grandfather.
 She found her affinity for chemistry while attending Queen’s University and had the opportunity to combine these two subjects for an NSERC-USRA project, a collaboration between Nicholas J. Mosey and Suning Wang†.
-She continued developing her expertise in Physical Chemistry during her PhD at Stanford University, where she led efforts on unravelling the discharge mechanisms of batteries and the second-order effects of electrolyte in catalysis under the tutelage of Jens K. Nørskov.
-She then moved to the California Institute of Technology as a Postdoctoral Scholar in the group of Thomas F. Miller III.
+She continued developing her expertise in Physical Chemistry during her PhD at Stanford University, where she led efforts on unravelling the discharge mechanisms of batteries and the effects of electrolyte in catalysis under the tutelage of Jens K. Nørskov.
+She then moved to Caltech to complete a two-year appointment as a Postdoctoral Scholar.
 Despite (or perhaps because of) the perpetual sunshine in California, she missed the snow too much and made her way back to Canada to start her independent career.
-In her spare time, Leanne enjoys taking photos, playing the piano, and finding ways to be creative in all aspects of life.
+In her spare time, Leanne enjoys learning new twisty puzzles, playing the piano, and finding ways to be creative in all aspects of life.

 Graduate Researcher